How to Flash Stock ROM on Samsung Devices using Odin Tool

 Today, we are sharing a detailed guide on how to flash/install stock firmware on Samsung Galaxy devices using Odin flashing tool.
 You can use this guide for all Samsung devices.
 Odin is a Windows-based one-click ROM flashing tool from Samsung which is used to flash custom ROMs, Official OTA Updates, kernels and other similar files on Samsung phones manually.
 We can say that it is a must-have tool for the Samsung device’s owners.
 Odin enables you to flash stock firmware, kernels, ROMs and other files having .tar and .tar.md5 extensions.
-If you want to flash official firmware then just follow the given step by step guide to Flash Stock ROM on Samsung devices using Odin.
+If you want to flash official firmware, then follow the given step by step guide to Flash Stock ROM on Samsung devices using Odin.

-If your Samsung phone is shutting off unexpectedly, crashing apps, downgrade, going back to stock or acting buggy then you can use Odin to update Samsung firmware.
-You may need to install a firmware for your Samsung Galaxy devices for a variety of reasons.
-Keep in mind that installing an official firmware via Odin doesn’t void your device’s warranty but installing Samsung firmware using Odin software is not the official way.
+If your Samsung phone is shutting off unexpectedly, crashing apps, downgrade, going back to stock or acting buggy, then you can use Odin to update Samsung firmware.
+You may need to install firmware for your Samsung Galaxy devices for a variety of reasons.
+Keep in mind that installing an official firmware via Odin doesn’t void your device’s warranty, but installing Samsung firmware using Odin software is not the official way.
 Flashing firmware using Odin are used if you want to unroot, reinstall an official firmware or install another country’s firmware on your device.
 Always be careful to download the correct firmware according to your device’s model.
 Follow the given guide to install stock firmware on Samsung Galaxy devices using Odin.

 Similar Guide: How to Install TWRP Recovery On Samsung Devices Using Odin

 - 1 How To Install Stock Firmware on Samsung Galaxy Devices Using Odin:

 - 220.127.116.11 1: Download/Install Samsung Odin on your PC/Laptop.